 9. Do not keyword stuff your content

 Keywords are an important part of SEO and should be carefully thought out.
 They help you to define what you’re writing about and ultimately help Google understand the theme of your website, post or page.
 Using them with caution is what’s important, as using the same word or phrase in a post continuously can do more harm than good as Google will be able to see that your content is not natural or built for online users.
-Use keywords, but only where they fit – they should appear in your Meta data, headings and content, but in a natural way.
+Use keywords, but only where they fit – they should appear in your Meta data, headings and content, but in a natural way of play netent casino no deposit bonus.
 Google’s main priority is about pleasing people – not robots and this is something to always keep in mind.
 Don’t force it, remember to optimise images with keywords where appropriate and help validate your post topic by including your keywords in the Meta description.

 10. Check 404’s